-In August 2018, the FASB issued ASU No. 2018-15, "Customer's Accounting for Implementation Cost Incurred in a Cloud Computing Arrangement That Is a Service Contract" ("ASU 2018-15").
+In August 2018, the FASB issued ASU No. 2018-15, "Customer's Accounting for Implementation Cost Incurred in a Cloud Computing Arrangement That Is a Service Contract".
 Under the new guidance, customers apply the same criteria for capitalizing implementation costs as they would for an arrangement that has a software license.
 This will result in certain implementation costs being capitalized; the associated amortization charge will, however, be recorded as an operating expense.
 Under the previous guidance, costs incurred when implementing a cloud computing arrangement deemed to be a service contract were recorded as an operating expense when incurred.
 The new guidance is effective for public business entities in fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
-For all other entities, the amendments in this update are effective for annual reporting periods beginning after December 15, 2020, and interim periods within annual periods beginning after December 15, 2021 with no material impact on the Company's condensed consolidated financial statements.
+For all other entities, the amendments in this update are effective for annual reporting periods beginning after December 15, 2020, and interim periods within annual periods beginning after December 15, 2021.
+The new guidance was adopted on December 15, 2021 with no material impact on the Company's condensed consolidated financial statements.